Reflective Meditation: The Meditation Teacher’s Role

 In this meditation approach when you allow your life (thoughts, emotions, sleepiness, sensations, moods…) into your sittings you may experience a variety of internal states which you may think are unusual or not appropriate in meditation.
 We assure you, whatever comes up while you sit has a place in your meditation.
 You cannot do it wrong.

 When the meditation sitting is over, take a moment to silently reflect back on the sitting and see what you can remember about it.
 It is quite natural to only be able to recall a few of the more prominent experiences (and intrusions) that occurred during the meditation sitting.
 You can record your sittings by using your own language; it does not require a special vocabulary.
 Be as honest as you can be trying not to interpret or censure your meditation experiences as you write.
 Just relate what happened as well as you can remember it.
 You do not need to record the sitting in order of which it happened, as often you will remember the more striking experiences and gradually recall some of the less memorable experiences as you are writing.
 All experiences, whether good or bad, remarkable or unremarkable, mundane or profound should be included.
 Along with your experience, please note some other details: date, time and length of sitting.
-You may also record experiences and understanding which occur outside of meditation, if you feel so inclined.
-If doing so, please use some way to note that these thoughts and experiences are outside of the sitting (highlight, or another font or italics).
+You may also record experiences and understanding which occur outside of meditation.
+Reflections on how your meditative experience influences your life.
+This practice of remembering and writing down your experience integrates your meditation and life experience.

 Ways to Journal